previousnext/drupal-project/README.md

 Use this project as a template for working on Drupal core.

-To create a new project, run the following:

 ## Requirements

 Most of the dev tools are in the php Docker container, but you will need one or two